pv2b/kenny/README.md

 Kenny externally consists of one main project, Kenny, that:

-- periodically fetches information from the Password Manager Pro API and stores it on disk.
+- periodically fetches information from the Password Manager Pro API and SQL Database and stores it on disk.
 - provides authenticated and authorized access to the fetched data.
   Additionally, it will fetch passwords from the PMP API on demand.